On partially wrapped Fukaya categories: Geometric setup

 Attaching the rest of the symplectization of $\partial M$ gives the \textbf{completion} $\hat M:=M\cup_{\partial M}[1,\infty)\times\partial M$, which comes with a natural 1-form $\hat\lambda_M$, symplectic form $\hat\omega_M$, and Liouville vector field $\hat Z_M$.

 A good class of mappings between Liouville domains $F$ and $M$ is that of \textbf{Liouville maps}, which are proper embeddings $\phi\colon\hat F\hookrightarrow\hat M$ such that

 Note that the second condition is redundant for codimension zero maps.
 In general, it can be rephrased as saying that the symplectic orthogonal of the image of $\phi$ lies in the kernel of $\hat \lambda_M$.
 A Liouville isomorphism, then, is just a Liouville map that is a diffeomorphism.
+Note that we are viewing these as maps of Liouville domains, even though geometrically they are only defined at the level of completions.

 A version of Moser's lemma holds in this setting \cite{Ciel-Elia_swb}: